 No bake chocolate peanut butter protein bars are an easy and healthy snack!
 These homemade protein bars are vegan, gluten-free, grain-free, refined sugar-free, and can be keto or paleo.
 They are a great high protein snack or post workout dessert.
 Made in just 10 minutes with pantry staples like peanut butter, almond flour, and maple syrup. #protein #proteinbar #chocolatepeanutbutter #peanutbutterbars #vegansnack #snackrecipes #snackideas

 - 1 cup peanut butter

 - ¾ cup peanut butter protein powder (or vanilla)

 - ¼ cup almond flour

 - ½ cup chocolate chips (or more)

-- 2 teaspoon coconut oil (optional, see notes)
+- 2 tsp coconut oil (optional, see notes)

 - Combine peanut butter, protein powder, maple syrup, almond flour, vanilla extract, and salt in a bowl.
 Mix together until dough forms.

 - Line a square baking dish with parchment paper.
 Press the dough across the bottom of the dish.